Capitol Theatre, Singapore: Redevelopment

-The Theatre having left vacant for more than 10 years, it was infested with rats, its plaster was falling, ornaments were missing, and water had seeped into its floors.
+Having been left vacant for more than 10 years, the Theatre was infested with rats, its plaster was falling, ornaments were missing, and water had seeped into its floors.
 During the restoration process, original design details were uncovered such as "the gilding on the plaster mouldings, and the fine features of the two ‘Pegasus’ reliefs" that were painted over multiple times.
-Additionally, the original Persian Zodiac ceiling mural as was not salvageable, it was recreated instead.
-The original fly tower was taken down, and a whole new basement was excavated as well, while having to maintain the structural integrity of the building and the surrounding buildings as well.
+Additionally, the original Persian Zodiac ceiling mural was not salvageable, so was recreated instead.
+The original fly tower was taken down, and a whole new basement was excavated as well, while having to maintain the structural integrity of the building and the surrounding building.

 New technology was incorporated into the Theatre to modernise it.
 An automated, rotational seating system was installed, allowing the Theatre to turn into a multi-functional venue to accommodate a large variety of events.
 The system would allow for up to 800 seats with 452 seats transformable.
 Additionally, half of the season would be used by Golden Village (GV) to screen movie blockbuster premieres, and it had also installed servers and projectors in the venue, allowing the venue to host red carpet events as well.
 The other half of the season would be dedicated to local performing arts groups.